jac21984/Udacity-Project_5/README.md

 To use this project, first clone the repo on your device.
 Compile build-dev or build-prod.
+Start nmp server.
-Open dist/Index.html file in prefered web browser.
+Open http://localhost:8081/ in prefered web browser.

 # Usage
 [(Back to top)](#table-of-contents)

-Enter Name (Ex.
-"Picard" and click submit button.
+Enter URL (Ex. "https://skintdad.co.uk/" and click submit button.

 # Development
 [(Back to top)](#table-of-contents)